jhcook/miscellaneous/macOS/bin/README.md

 real-world example with the answer being _caulk_ in Wordle 242.
 The dictionary can be found on [Github](https://raw.githubusercontent.com/dwyl/english-words/master/words.txt).

+Potential candidates are sorted by [letter frequency](https://artofproblemsolving.com/news/articles/the-math-of-winning-wordle).

+A good list of [words on AoPS Online](https://artofproblemsolving.com/texer/vxeinejf) is a great source.

 Below, the first word was _lunch_.
 The hints provided the following suggestions and the second word choice was _oculi_.
 The hints provided fewer suggestions with _caulk_ selected as the correct final choice.